10 Marvelous Moon Crafts and Activities For Kids

 Easiest moon phase craft: Aluminum foil moon phase poster

-The interesting texture of aluminum foil is perfect for representing the bumpy moon’s surface with all of the craters and mountains.
+The bumpy texture of aluminum foil is perfect for representing the bumpy moon’s surface with all the craters and mountains.
 Black construction paper makes for the perfect background.
-Use silver marker to write moon phase names in English, Chinese, or any target language you are working on.
+Use a silver marker to write moon phase names in English, Chinese, or any target language you are working on.

 Supplies: foil, black paper, silver marker, glue, scissors